larose: "How do we train our political imagination?"

 Bassam el Baroni elaborated more by saying that larose’s performance “hinders and prevents a false image of collectivity.”
 He reminded the audience that “clubbing is the easiest image of collectivity and music has that power of bringing people together but there is a false image of the political potency of that.”
 He proposed that the snippets of beat introduced “a systematic prevention of the occurrence of that false image of collectivity.”
 Furthermore, he said, the interpretation of the title is that “the gift (referring to Mauss’ notion of the gift) is defined as something that compels you to give something back in return.
 Music compels you to return that image of the collective.
 That was systematically prevented.”
 Referring to Metzinger, he said that there is something “akin to intellectual honesty in understanding the falsehood of that kind of collectivity or image of it.”
 Finally, he applauded the way larose played around with those notions since the audience couldn’t see what was going on.
 For el Baroni, this performance has “strong merits and questions the collective subject and its relationship to popular culture.”

 Rachel O’Reilly remarked that when the music started she felt relieved because there was music and because of its bold gesture.
-She “simultaneously enjoyed it and was also frustrated,” and commended larose for her “uncompromising tenacity”.
+She “simultaneously enjoyed it and was also frustrated,” and commended larose for their “uncompromising tenacity”.